k-Planar and Fan-Crossing Drawings and Transductions of Embeddable Graphs: Abstract

 \section{Abstract}

-We introduce a two-way connection between FO transductions (logical transformations) of planar graphs, and a certain variant of fan-crossing (fan-planar) drawings of graphs which for bounded-degree graphs essentially reduces to being $k$-planar for fixed~$k$.
-For graph classes, this connection allows to derive non-transducibility results from nonexistence of the said drawings and, conversely, from nonexistence of a transduction to derive nonexistence of the said drawings.
-For example, the class of 3D-grids is not $k$-planar for any fixed~$k$.
+We introduce, for every surface $\Sigma$, a two-way connection between definability of a graph class $\ca C$ by FO transductions (first-order logical transformations) of the graphs embeddable in $\Sigma$ and a certain variant of fan-crossing drawings of the graphs from $\ca C$ in $\Sigma$.
+If the considered class $\ca C$ is additionally of bounded maximum degree, then the restriction on drawings of the graphs from $\ca C$ in $\Sigma$ is simply to have a bounded number of crossings per edge (such as being $k$-planar for fixed~$k$ if $\Sigma$ is the plane).
+For graph classes, this connection allows us to derive non-transducibility results from the nonexistence of the said drawings and, conversely, from the nonexistence of a transduction to derive nonexistence of the said drawings.
+One example of such reasoning is as follows; since the class of 3D-grids is not transducible from the class of planar graphs, we derive the class of 3D-grids is not $k$-planar for any fixed~$k$.
+On the other hand, the fact that the class of 3D-grids is not $k$-planar for any fixed~$k$ is known also via other means, and this conversely implies that the class of 3D-grids is not transducible from the class of planar graphs.
 We hope that this connection will help to draw a path to a possible proof that not all toroidal graphs are transducible from planar graphs.

-Our characterization can be extended to any fixed surface instead of the plane.
-The result is based on a very recent characterization of weakly sparse FO transductions of classes of bounded expansion by [Gajarsk\'y, G{\l}adkowski, Jedelsk\'y, Pilipczuk and Toru\'nczyk, arXiv:2505.15655].
+The result is based on a recent characterization of weakly sparse FO transductions of classes of bounded expansion by [Gajarsk\'y, G{\l}adkowski, Jedelsk\'y, Pilipczuk and Toru\'nczyk, arXiv:2505.15655].